mpha001/mpha001/README.md

 - I'm currently working on Catpanion, a stress-free productivity based application in a 3D space
 - I'm currently learning TypeScript, Python, & mobile apps.
 - Ask me about anything tech or 3D!
+- Any inquiries/contact me at minypham001@gmail.com

 :hammer_and_wrench: My Tech Stack:
 <div>